RillingDev/lightdash/README.md

 ## Introduction

-An utility library designed to be lightweight and modern.
-It's heavily inspired by lodash and underscore, but with the goal to be as lightweight as possible, both in file size as in performance.
-It is completely written from scratch with the latest ES features.
+An utility library written in TypeScript designed to be lightweight and modern.
+It's heavily inspired by lodash and underscore, but with the goal to be as small and fast as possible, both in file size as in performance.
+It is completely written from scratch with the latest ES7 features.

-When using this, importing the modules you want from the file fitting your environment (`lightdash.common.js` for commonjs/node or `lightdash.esm.js` for ES modules) is recommended to drastically reduce file size by only using functions actually needed.
+Importing the modules you want from the file fitting your environment (`lightdash.common.js` for commonjs/node or `lightdash.esm.js` for ES modules) is recommended to drastically reduce file size by only using functions actually needed.

 ## Usage